-‘RHONY’ Star Bethenny Frankel Inconsolable As Ex-Husband’s Restraining Is About To Expire
+‘RHONY’ Star Bethenny Frankel Inconsolable As Ex-Husband’s Restraining Order Is About To Expire

 On last night’s episode of her hit show, the Real Housewives of New York City, Bethenny Frankel appeared to be incredibly upset and for a valid reason.

-According to Radar Online, Frankel suffered what was thought to be a panic attack as she and the New York City ladies headed to Columbia for a getaway.
-The reality star broke down in tears as she confessed to her pal and fellow Housewife, Dorinda Medley, that her ex-husband, Jason Hoppy’s, restraining order was about to expire.
+According to Radar Online, Frankel suffered what was thought to be a panic attack as she and the New York City ladies headed to Colombia for a getaway.
+The reality star broke down in tears as she confessed to her pal and fellow Housewife, Dorinda Medley, that her ex-husband’s, Jason Hoppy, restraining order was about to expire.

 “I’m so stressed out it’s beyond belief.
 The restraining order is up in a month.
 I’m panicked about the restraining order being up.”